 Lineup Form.
 The tennis committee requires online submission of lineup forms for the championships.
 Hard copies of the lineup forms will not be sent to institutions.
-Access to the online lineup forms will be through the ITA website used for results entry or the NCAA website (http://web1.ncaa.org/tennis/exec/login) and will require the team password used for the ITA results entry system.
-Please note that your team password might be different from your individual user password and can be accessed by clicking on the "Change Team's Password" link that is located in the left-hand margin of your ITA Coach results entry homepage.
+Access to the online lineup forms will be through the NCAA website (http://web1.ncaa.org/tennis/exec/login).
+For password questions, users should contact Kerstin Hunter at the NCAA national office (khunter@ncaa.org) or click on the Contact Us link in the lineup form application.

 All automatic-qualifying teams and any team desiring consideration for at-large selection to the championships are required to submit the official online NCAA lineup form to the NCAA not later than 5 p.m.
-Eastern time Sunday, April 28.
+Eastern time Sunday, April 26.
 Any lineup form received after 5 p.m.
 Eastern time is subject to a fine of up to \$300 as determined by the tennis committee.
 The tennis committee may entertain appeals to the established lineup submission deadlines to review extenuating circumstances.

-The lineup form for 2019 includes space to list a maximum of 15 team members physically able and eligible to play.
+The lineup form includes space to list a maximum of 15 team members physically able and eligible to play.
 As such:

 - When a coach lists his/her 15 student-athletes, he/she is confirming that all of the 15 student-athletes may have the opportunity to play in the NCAA championships. - All 15 student-athletes may travel to the championships events. - All 15 must be physically able and eligible to play.
-Student-athletes injured to the point of not being able to play (e.g., broken bones, etc.) or student-athletes who have been declared as redshirts or student-athletes who are not eligible for NCAA, conference or institutional reasons, cannot be listed on the lineup form and cannot travel to the championships events. - Only nine of these 15 student-athletes may play in the preliminary rounds of competition.
+Student-athletes injured to the point of not being able to play (e.g., broken bones, etc.) or student-athletes who have been declared as redshirts or student-athletes who are not eligible for NCAA, conference or institutional reasons, cannot be listed on the lineup form and cannot travel to the championships events. - Only nine of these 15 student-athletes may play in the first and second rounds of competition.
 These nine are designated at the administrative meeting the day before the start of competition. - For first- and second-round competition, institutions are not reimbursed by the NCAA for any expenses. - Teams that win second-round matches and advance to the super-regional sites will designate, at the administrative meeting the day before the start of the super regionals, nine student-athletes who will play in the super regionals.
-These nine student-athletes can be different from the nine who played in the first and second rounds, as long as they were on the original list of 15 student-athletes on the team's lineup form.

-- Teams that win super-regional matches and advance to the championships site will designate, at the administrative meeting the day before the start of finals site competition, nine student-athletes who will play in the championships.
+These nine student-athletes can be different from the nine who played in the first and second rounds, as long as they were on the original list of 15 student-athletes on the team's lineup form. - Teams that win super-regional matches and advance to the championships site will designate, at the administrative meeting the day before the start of finals site competition, nine student-athletes who will play in the championships.
 These nine student-athletes can be different from the nine who played in the super regionals, as long as they were on the original list of 15 student-athletes on the team's lineup form. - The NCAA will reimburse each institution advancing to the super regionals and the championships site for a maximum of nine student-athletes (and a total travel party of 13 individuals).
-The institution bears the cost if the decision is made to take any additional members of the original 15 members listed on the lineup form to the super-regional and championships sites.
+The institution bears the cost if it decides to take any additional members of the original 15 members listed on the lineup form to the super-regional and championships sites.

 Consistent with ITA rules, coaches must list student-athletes in order of singles-play strength, including any doubles specialists, on the lineup form.
 The lineup that is presented to the referee at the administrative meeting before the start of competition must consist of only nine players total (including doubles specialists).
-For preliminary-round play, coaches only have access to the nine players on the lineup card submitted before the first-round contest.